paolinodavide/direct-inversion/README.md

 project-root/
 ├── forceIBI/                # Core scripts and modules │   ├── gr_borgis.jl         # Contains the main function for Borgis Formula implementation
-│   ├── grinter_parallel.jl  # Contains the main potential convergence loop
+│   ├── grinter_parallel.jl  # Contains the main potential inversion loop
 │   ├── utils.jl             # Auxiliary functions for the inversion loop
 |   ├── ...
 |   ├── *.py                 # All python files used for pre- and post-processing